millywanderi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Write a script that sets the mode of the file hello to this:
+Write a script that sets the mode of the file hello the same as olleh’s mode.